MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 ## Requirements
-**Creating** a subscription for yourself requires a certain type of license.
+**Creating** a subscription for yourself requires a certain type of [license](end-user-license.md).
 If you are unable to create a subscription, contact your Power BI administrator. **Subscribing others** is only available to the dashboard or report owner.
+Subscribing to paginated reports is a little different.
+See [Subscribe yourself and others to a paginated report in the Power BI service](paginated-report-subscription.md) for details.

 ## Subscribe to a dashboard or a report page
 Whether you're subscribing to a dashboard or to a report, the process is similar.
 The same button allows you to subscribe to Power BI service dashboards and reports.